What Is an IRA and Why Do I Need One?

 An online financial advisor can help you figure all of this out and how/where to set up an IRA as part of your overall savings strategy.

-Now that you have an overview of what IRAs are and how they work, you may be wondering which one is right for you?
-Well that is a personal decision that should be based upon your unique situation.
+Now that you have an overview of what IRAs are and how they work, you may be wondering which one is right for you.
+Well, that is a personal decision that should be based on your unique situation.
 With that said I do love the Roth IRA and have put together a comprehensive Roth IRA Guide (Free E-Book) that you can access below.

 To use a Roth IRA to its full potential, you will need to understand the following: